treeder/flaregun-starter/README.md

 ### Using the database

-See the D1 docs in the main README.
+See the [D1 docs](https://github.com/treeder/flaregun/blob/main/README.md#d1-sqlite-database) in the flaregun repository.

 ## Layout